West Seattle-Seattle Route

 A very limited amount of short-term parking is available at Seacrest Park .
 On-street parking is available along Harbor Avenue SW.

-801 Alaskan Way (at the foot of Yesler Street)
+801 Alaskan Way (entrance at the foot of Yesler Way)

 Seattle, WA 98104

-*Pier 50 is next to Colman Dock on the Seattle waterfront, and is within a quarter-mile of dozens of additional transit connections.
+*Pier 52 is just north of Colman Dock on the Seattle waterfront, and is within a quarter-mile of dozens of additional transit connections.

 Look up transit connections and route schedules on Metro Online.